 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to facilitate the management of its capital requirements, the Company prepares annual expenditure budgets which are revised periodically based on the results of its exploration programs, availability of financing, and industry conditions.
-There are no external restrictions on management of capital.
+There are no external restrictions on management of capital and the Company did not change its approach to capital management during the year.